robindrost/docs-1/docs/portals.md

 - Optionally attached points
 - Leaderboard results
 - Showing percentage of provided answers
-- Manual vs. auto-close of results
+- Option for auto or manual closing of the results

 #### Rating